 - All development will be serviced in accordance with the policies identified in the Infrastructure and Servicing Section 9.0 - Developments shall consider the ability to manage storm water, lot grading and drainage on-site; - Natural areas and existing trees should be protected and incorporated into the design of the site; - Siting and design of buildings and structures shall be compatible with surrounding residential uses; - All new development shall be adjacent to Public roads which are developed to local Municipal standards. - Residential development in proximity to Industrial uses shall proceed according to Ministry of Environment and Climate Change Guideline NPC-300 'Compatibility between Industrial Facilities and Sensitive Land Uses', as updated. - Plans of subdivision and condominium that demonstrate they supply up to 20 year of housing, based on a demonstration of local demand, shall be considered. - While settlement area expansions are not anticipated in the current planning horizon, any proposed expansion of existing settlement areas shall be in accordance with the policies established in Section 6.4.7, Expansion of settlement areas. - 4.
-Change of land uses in the hamlets will not require an amendment to this Plan but will be controlled by means of a Zoning By-law subject to the following: - Single-detached, semi-detached, duplex residences and group homes are permitted within areas designated Urban or Residential. - Garden suites are permitted subject to policies of section 6.4.4.3.6. - Mobile homes will be located in mobile home parks. - Other residential use types will be allowed subject to design compatibility with the surrounding area, adequate servicing
+Change of land uses in the hamlets will not require an amendment to this Plan but will be controlled by means of a Zoning By-law subject to the following: - Single detached dwellings and dwellings with support are permitted within areas designated Urban or Residential.
+A semidetached, duplex or Additional Residential Unit is permitted where the lot is larger than 2.0 acres or where the additional density has been demonstrated to be appropriate through a hydrogeological nitrate study completed in compliance with Provincial Guidelines and the County's Nitrate Terms of Reference.
+(As amended by OPA #13)

-- capacity and conformity with the Zoning Bylaw provisions. - The establishment of multi-unit dwellings will be reviewed on the basis of adequate servicing. - 5.
-Home Occupations and Home Industries:
+- Garden suites are permitted subject to policies of section 6.4.4.3.6. - Mobile homes will be located in mobile home parks. - Other residential use types will be allowed subject to design compatibility with the surrounding area, adequate servicing capacity and conformity with the Zoning By-law provisions. - The establishment of multi-unit dwellings will be reviewed on the basis of adequate servicing.